jtprince/dotfiles/README.md

 The command is idempotent with regards to the results, so you can rerun as soon as you update it with no negative consequences.

+## scripts

+These are scripts that might useful again but are more one-off, so do not belong on the PATH.